K.J. Osborn Player Prop Bets for NFL Week 17 | Minnesota vs. Green Bay 1/2/2022

 Season Stats

-- Osborn has contributed with 584 yards on 46 grabs and five touchdowns.
-He has been targeted 73 times and puts up 38.9 receiving yards per game.
+- Osborn has put together 584 yards (on 46 grabs) and five touchdowns.
+He has been targeted 73 times, and is putting up 38.9 yards per game.

-- So far this season, 13.4% of the 543 passes thrown by his team have gone Osborn's way.

 - Osborn has seen the ball thrown his way eight times in the red zone this season, 11.3% of his team's 71 red zone pass attempts.